In many areas of the country, permeable pavers are becoming the preferred hard surface for parking lots, drive ways, patios, and walks.

 Permeable pavement installation benefit anyone with the following condition:

-- A persistently wet area that could benefit from the addition of a patio with drainage below
+- A persistently wet area that could benefit from the addition of a patio with a Kansas City drainage system below

 - An area where water stands after a rain on a current drive, patio, or parking lot